canonical/snapcraft/docs/metadata.md

-Providing an icon for your snap is important, even for command-line applications, if for nothing else than discoverability from management interfaces such as store fronts like webdm.
+Providing an icon for your snap is important, even for command-line applications, if for nothing else than discoverability from management interfaces such as store fronts like snapweb.

 To use an icon to represent the snap, just declare a PNG or SVG in `snapcraft.yaml` through an `icon` entry with a path relative